CadenScharpf/manim-cs/README.md

 </p>
 <hr />

 This is an extension of the 3B1B library for animating with python.
-Manim CS provides additional MObjects and Animation sequinces to provide support for rendering sorting algorithms, tree structure, and memory simulations.
+Manim CS supplies additional MObjects and Animation sequinces to provide support for rendering sorting algorithms, tree structure, and memory simulations.

 ## Table of Contents:
 - [Web Demo](#Web)